 The next class down is Sleeper Plus, which includes a smaller berth or cabin for one to four guests.
 These have seating that can be converted into beds, and the cabins have en suite toilets.

 During the day, I suggest spending time in the communal glass-roofed carriage, which has panoramic views of the mountains.
 The train’s interpretive guides will tell you more about the area you’re passing through, and the driver will make an announcement if any bears or other wildlife are sighted.
 Entertainment is provided on board, including wine tasting and musical performances.

-The entire journey takes four nights and three days, covering a distance of 4,466 km (2,775 miles).
+The entire journey takes four nights and five days, covering a distance of 4,466 km (2,775 miles).
 If short on time, you can choose to travel just part of the route.

 The train’s large windows and glass-roofed dome carriage give you a good chance of spotting wildlife.
 I was thrilled to see moose from my seat, their large antlers poking up from the vegetation.
 Black bears also roam the surrounding wilderness and you might spot them if you’re lucky.
 Deer quietly graze at the side of the track and eagles glide overhead as they search for food.

 I recommend stopping off at Québec City — one of the best cities I’ve ever visited.
 The oldest fortified city in North America, its historic heart resembles an old French village in its cobbled streets lined with cafés and bistros.